q8732/java-challenge/readme.md

 ### Instructions

 - download the zip file of this project
-- create a repository in your own github named 'java-challenge'
+- create a repository in your own GitHub named 'java-challenge'
 - clone your repository in a folder on your machine
 - extract the zip file in this folder
 - commit and push